A Notice of Arbitration: What You Should Know

 1. What are the terms of the referral to arbitration?
 How do the facts of this claim fit within them?

 2. What are the essential documents?
-All documents should submit them.
+All documents should be submitted.

 3. Who are the parties, and what is their contact information?